Ember-SC/bloggr-cli/README.md

 ### Preparation

 1. Open a command line window and go to the directory where you keep your software projects.
     Get a recent revision of `ember-cli` as follows.
-In a terminal in the folder where you build your javascript
-    projects:
+In a terminal:

     ```bash
-    git clone git@github.com:stefanpenner/ember-cli.git
-    cd ember-cli
+    npm install -g ember-cli
     ```

     This exercise assumes that you have downloaded version 0.0.28.

-1. Create a new project using the `ember` command:
+1. Create a new project in the folder where you build your javascript projects using the `ember` command:

     ```bash
-    ember new ../bloggr-cli # Build a new project in the same work directory as ember-cli
+    ember new bloggr-cli
-    cd ../bloggr-cli
+    cd bloggr-cli
-    npm link ../ember-cli # symlink to the global
+    ember init
     ```

 1. Fire Up the Ember server: